RonYakov/Predictions/README.md

 First Exercise: We initiated the project as a console application, laying the foundation for the core functionality.
 Second Exercise: Building upon our initial work, we evolved the project into a desktop application using JavaFX.
 This transition introduced a more user-friendly and visually appealing interface to interact with the simulation.
-Third Exercise: In the final phase, we further enhanced the system by implementing a client-server architecture.
-This addition enabled multiple users to interact with and observe the simulations simultaneously, fostering collaborative exploration and analysis of different scenarios within our virtual "world."

 Overall, our "Predictions" project represented a comprehensive journey through the world of Java programming and simulation development, ultimately providing a versatile platform for conducting various simulations and experiments.